zcawood333/netfilesys/README.md

 For both requests, the server logs the event in an upload log file.
 ### Downloading files
 An http GET request to addr:port/download/UUID, where UUID is a valid UUID returned from a successful upload, will download the file saved there.
 The server logs the event in a download log file.
+### Buckets
+Buckets are different storage types on the server that clients can choose from depending on their needs.
+#### Default(default) Bucket
+Simply stores the file in the uploads folder.
+Used when client's bucket is undefined or invalid.
+#### Standard(std) Bucket
+Basic storage in the std/ folder.
+#### Temporary(tmp*) Bucket
+Stores the file in a tmp*/ folder, where * is the life of the file before deletion.
+Used to save server space on files that are only needed temporarily.
+Available tmp buckets can be configured in netfilesys/server/buckets.js. e.g. Any file uploaded to the tmp4 bucket will be removed after 4 minutes.
+#### Quick(quick) Bucket
+Stores the file in a quick/ folder.
+This folder is always searched first for files and all files in the folder are stored as buffers in memory.
 ### Multicast
 Used by the client to asynchronously find and download files.
 Server responds via unicast if it has the file the client is looking for.
 ## Client